kanakmi/Brain-Tumor-Detection/README.md

 ## 💻 What it does
 Brain Tumor Detection first classifies a Brain MRI image as Tumor/Non-Tumor using a simple Convolutional Neural Network.<br>
-If tumor is found, it further tries to localize it using a UNet CNN model.<br>
+If the tumor is found, it further tries to localize it using a UNet CNN model.<br>
 Both the models are built from scratch.

 ## ⚙️How we built it